-- a) Assessing specific needs of students with SEN, including application for statutory assessment. - b) Managing the screening of pupils for dyslexia. - c) Liaising with other schools to aid transition. - d) Ensuring all relevant information is forwarded on to new school. - e) Day-to-day operation of the school's SEN Policy. - f) Liaising and advising class teachers and support staff. - g) Maintaining the SEN Record of Need and the records of all pupils with SEN. - h) Regularly monitoring and evaluating the impact of all interventions in place to support pupils with SEN. Monitoring teacher's planning and implementation termly. - i) Regularly monitoring & evaluating the learning outcomes for all pupils with SEN against national, age-related expectations. - j) Liaising with parents/carers of pupils with SEN. - k) Liaising with external services including the Educational Psychology Service, Social Care, Early Support.
-Early Help Hub etc. - I) Managing review meetings for pupils with SEN including those with an EHCP.
+- a) Assessing specific needs of students with SEN, including application for statutory assessment. - b) Managing the screening of pupils for dyslexia. - c) Liaising with other schools to aid transition. - d) Ensuring all relevant information is forwarded on to new school. - e) Day-to-day operation of the school's SEN Policy. - f) Liaising and advising class teachers and support staff. - g) Maintaining the SEN Record of Need and the records of all pupils with SEN. - h) Regularly monitoring and evaluating the impact of all interventions in place to support pupils with SEN. Monitoring teacher's planning and implementation termly. - i) Regularly monitoring & evaluating the learning outcomes for all pupils with SEN against national, age-related expectations. - j) Liaising with parents/carers of pupils with SEN. - k) Liaising with external services including the Educational Psychology Service, Social Care, Early Support, Early Help Hub, Neurodevelopmental Service, Speech & Language Service etc. - Supporting teachers to manage review meetings for pupils with SEN, including those with an EHCP.
+To attend SEN Review meetings if extra support / input is required.